LABORA-INF-UFG/fa-5glena/README.md

 This project was created in anaconda, following the structure: anaconda3/envs/fa_5glena/myproject myproject as the root dirctory contains subdirectories: FA, ns-3-dev, shared_memory and sim_results

-## Steps to run the project
+# Steps to Run the Project
-1. Open the linux terminal (We ran using gnome-terminal)
+1. Open the Linux terminal (we used gnome-terminal).
-2. Navegate to the "shared_memory" directory
+2. Navegate to the "shared_memory" subdirectory.
 3. Run the following commands to create and load the shared memories:
 2	g++ -std=c++17 -o shared_cmd.so shared_cmd.cc -lrt
 	g++ -std=c++17 -o shared_dr.so shared_dr.cc -lrt